-Stay up-to-date with the latest company news, and esports education information with USAEL.
+Stay up-to-date with the latest company news, resources, and esports education information with USAEL.

 As educators, one of the most critical elements of providing a successful education is student engagement.
 Yes, the trope of students not liking school still persists, but it doesn’t have to.